VoltanFr/action-shots/README.md

 Particularly, a rogue developer could modify the workflow files to reveal secrets.

 # Code reuse
-Sharing jobs between workflows is not possible right now, we have to duplicate the code.
+Sharing jobs between workflows is not possible right now.
+You can use [composite run steps](https://docs.github.com/en/free-pro-team@latest/actions/creating-actions/creating-a-composite-run-steps-action), but I have not gone into that.

 # Shell
 The [default shell](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#using-a-specific-shell) on Windows is Powershell, while on Linux it is Bash.
 In my `RunOnPr` workflow I use Powershell on Linux: